janbodnar/Python-Skolenie/data_types.md

 print("three is here", numbers.count(3), "times")
 ```

-The script counts number occurrences in a list.
+The script counts the number of occurrences in a list.

 ```
 $ ./list_counting_elements.py